anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_all title='Overview pledge-responder-mode exchanges' artwork-align="left"}

 The following sub sections split the interactions between the different components into:
+TODO: final check and rework section overview

-* {{exchanges_uc2_1}} describes data exchanged between the registrar-agent and the pledge.
+* {{exchanges_uc2_1}} describes data exchanged between the registrar-agent and the pledge. - TODO

-* {{exchanges_uc2_2}} describes data exchanged between the registrar-agent and the registrar and also the interaction of the registrar with the MASA and the domain CA.
+* {{exchanges_uc2_2}} describes data exchanged between the registrar-agent and the registrar and also the interaction of the registrar with the MASA and the domain CA. - TODO

-* {{exchanges_uc2_3}} describes data exchanged between the registrar-agent and the pledge including the status information.
+* {{exchanges_uc2_3}} describes data exchanged between the registrar-agent and the pledge including the status information. - TODO

-* {{exchanges_uc2_4}} describes the telemetry and status handling and addresses the exchanges between the registrar-agent and the registrar.
+* {{exchanges_uc2_4}} describes the telemetry and status handling and addresses the exchanges between the registrar-agent and the registrar. - TODO

-* {{exchanges_uc2_5}} describes the general status handling and addresses the exchanges between the registrar-agent and the registrar.
+* {{exchanges_uc2_5}} describes the general status handling and addresses the exchanges between the registrar-agent and the registrar. - TODO

 ##  Request Objects Acquisition from Pledge by Registrar-Agent - Overview {#exchanges_uc2_1}

-The following description assumes that the registrar-agent already discovered the pledge.
+The following description assumes that the registrar-agent has already discovered the pledge.
 This may be done as described in {{discovery_uc2_ppa}} based on mDNS or similar.

 The focus is on the exchange of signature-wrapped objects using endpoints defined for the pledge in {{pledge_ep}}.